How many people would die if another 1886 Charleston earthquake hits? - NewsBreak

 South Carolina experiences 10 to 20 earthquakes a year, according to the division, but only two or five can be felt.
 The earthquakes tend to be mild, hitting a magnitude of 3 — just about enough to be felt, but not enough to knock items off shelves — the large majority of the time.

 The Aug.
-31, 1886 earthquake that hit the Summerville/Charleston area lasted about a minute and was felt more than 2.5 million square miles away.
+31, 1886 earthquake that hit the Summerville/Charleston area lasted about a minute and was felt in an area of more than 2.5 million square miles.
 The 7.3 magnitude quake killed 60 people and is one of the most intense to hit the southern U.S. in recorded history.

-While there hasn’t been a similarly damaging earthquake in the area since, quakes of the same magnitude have been included in oral histories, according to the SCEMD.ALSO ON WJBF: Why South Carolina experienced 18 earthquakes in a row
+While there hasn’t been a similarly damaging earthquake in the area since, quakes of the same magnitude have been included in oral histories, according to the SCEMD.15-year-old dies, 10-year-old in critical condition after NC shooting

 Charleston is on a fault line, and is one of the most seismically active places on the East Coast.